Skip to main content

 News & Resources

-Documentarians from the Arab world are invited to submit their works to a film competition in Sweden.
+Documentarians from the Arab world can submit their work to this festival in San Francisco and Los Angeles.

 Connect with IJNET

 Subscribe to our weekly bulletin for tips, trends and training opportunities.

 Leave this field blank

 TOP STORY ON IJNET